When Toddler’s Diarrhea Won’t Quit, It’s Time to Consider CSID

 Irritable bowel syndrome (IBS) causes diarrhea, but it also causes pain and can slow growth.

-Congenital Sucrase-Isomaltase Deficiency (CSID) is a rare, inherited condition in which the body doesn’t have the enzymes, sucrase and isomaltase, needed to digest certain sugars.
+Congenital Sucrase-Isomaltase Deficiency (CSID) is a rare, inherited condition in which the body doesn’t have adequate functioning of the enzymes, sucrase and isomaltase, needed to digest certain sugars.

 CSID may be the cause of your child’s stinky, relentless watery diarrhea and other symptoms, such as severe diaper rash from acidy poop that is constantly coating their poor little butts.